Badlands (song): Chart performance and reception

 Rolling Stone editors rated "Badlands" to be Springsteen's second-greatest song all time, behind only "Born to Run", and consider it to fit the definition of a rock anthem derived by The Who guitarist Pete Townshend, in that it is "praying onstage".
 According to contemporary musician Jackson Browne, "Badlands" is "cool and thrilling.
 There's an economy of language that comes in here.
 He's building a persona, a lexicon of references."

+A lyric video for the song was released in May 2023.
+Neither Springsteen nor Columbia Records released a statement for the video's making, Russ Burlingame of ComicBook.com deduced it was due to the song's appearance over the end credits in the film Guardians of the Galaxy Vol. 3.

-Live performance
+Live performances

 As evidenced by its appearance on three live offerings, "Badlands" has been a staple of Springsteen and E Street Band concert performances.
-Indeed, it is Springsteen's fourth most played song in concert besides "Born to Run", "Thunder Road" and "The Promised Land".
+It is Springsteen's fourth most played song in concert besides "Born to Run", "Thunder Road" and "The Promised Land".
 It opened shows on the 1978 Darkness Tour before the album had even been released, a slot it held for much of that tour (one such performance from Arizona Veterans Memorial Coliseum was filmed and released as a promotional video in the early 1980s).
 It was featured near or at the end of the first set during the 1980–1981 River Tour (one such performance from Arizona State University, famously introduced by Springsteen decrying the election of Ronald Reagan as president the night before, was included on Live 1975–85, less the intro), a spot it held for much of the 1984–1985 Born in the U.S.A.
 Tour until the stadium shows, when it was used to keep momentum going out of the opening "Born in the U.S.A.".
 "Badlands" was put on the shelf for most of the 1988 Tunnel of Love Express, a mark of how radically that tour sought to throw out stock show elements.
 Once the 1992–1993 "Other Band" Tour was underway, it was quickly added back in for some needed mid-first-set energy.
 Springsteen seemed to conclude it fit this role, as he kept it in the same "10 songs in" position during all of the 1999–2000 Reunion Tour and 2002–2003 Rising Tour shows, recapturing audience enthusiasm after less familiar material such as "Murder, Inc." or "Worlds Apart" were performed.
 On the 2007 Magic Tour, however, the shortened show time resulted in "Badlands" becoming even more prominent as the main set closer.
 For the 2009 Working on a Dream Tour, "Badlands" resumed its old role as the show opener; it stayed in that slot until the final two months of the tour—when Springsteen chose to play the Born to Run album in its entirety at a show, "Badlands" was usually shifted to be the final song of the main set, which the track "Born to Run" had previously held on the tour.